 Chief Executive Officer (CEO), Chief Technology Officer (CTO) and Co-Founder

-Dr. Branimir (Brana) Vojcic, Chief Executive Officer (CEO) and Chief Technology Officer (CTO), is an internationally recognized expert in wireless communications with 35 years of experience.
+Dr. Branimir (Brana) Vojcic is an internationally-recognized expert in wireless communications with 35 years of experience.
 Dr. Vojcic is an Emeritus Professor and past Chairman of the Department of Electrical and Computer Engineering at the George Washington University.
-He has written extensively on numerous aspects of digital communication technology, including: co-authoring two books; numerous patents; and published scores of articles in leading communications journals and at conferences.
+He has written extensively on numerous aspects of digital communication technology, including co-authoring two books and publishing scores of articles in leading communications journals and at conferences.
 Dr. Vojcic has consulted for leading telecommunication companies and provided expert testimony for premier intellectual property firms.
-He has extensive experience in product development and creating leading-edge technologies for academia, industry, and consulting clients, including both startups and leading telecommunications companies in the communications equipment and chipset space.
+He holds numerous patents and has extensive experience in product development and creating leading-edge technologies for academia, industry, and consulting clients, including both startups and leading telecommunications companies in the communications equipment and chipset space.

 Chief Marketing Officer (CMO), Chairman of the Board and Co-Founder

-Mark Fowler, Chief Marketing Officer (CMO) and Chairman of the Board, is a former Chairman of the Federal Communications Commission (FCC), from May 18, 1981 to April 17, 1987, appointed by President Reagan.
+Mark Fowler is a former Chairman of the Federal Communications Commission (FCC), from May 18, 1981 to April 17, 1987, appointed by President Reagan.
 As Chairman, he spearheaded wholesale deregulation in telecommunications policy.
 After leaving the FCC, Mark Fowler was communications counsel at the international law firm of Latham & Watkins, LLP from 1987 until 2000.
 While there, he also led PCS wireless activities at Bell Atlantic.
 Chairman Fowler’s first start-up, PowerFone Holdings, Inc., consolidating 800 Mhz band licenses in key Midwest cities, was sold to Nextel in 1994 for $400 million.
+Early round equity investors realized 50x their investment in less than four years.
 In 1997, he co-founded UniSite, Inc., the first shared tower company, which was sold to American Tower for $200 million in 2001.
+Early round investors received 4x their investment in less than four years.

 Executive Vice President (EVP) of Business Development, General Counsel and Co-Founder

-Bruce Lederman, Executive Vice President (EVP) of Business Development and General Counsel, received a B.S. in Economics, cum laude, from the University of Pennsylvania (Wharton 1964); studied economics at the London School of Economics; and obtained his law degree, cum laude, from Harvard Law School in 1967.
+Bruce Lederman received a B.S. in Economics, cum laude, from the University of Pennsylvania (Wharton 1964); studied economics at the London School of Economics; and obtained his law degree, cum laude, from Harvard Law School in 1967.
 In 1969, Bruce joined the law firm of Latham & Watkins, where he specialized in business transactions and co-founded its communications practice.
 He retired as a senior partner from Latham & Watkins in 2000 and has been focusing on business ventures since then.
 He is a co-founder of a number of companies, including: a company that built and purchased telecommunications towers for the wireless industry (sold to American Tower Corporation); a contract manufacturer of liquid personal care products (sold in a leveraged buy-out to a private equity fund); HD Partners Acquisition Corporation, a publicly held, blank check company (often referred to as a “SPAC”), which he co-founded with former DIRECTV senior executives; and a hedge fund that specialized in purchasing the stock of SPACs.
-In 2009 he co-founded Critical Alert Systems, a company specializing in providing communication services to more than 500 hospitals and related medical facilities nationwide.
+In 2009, he co-founded Critical Alert Systems, a company specializing in providing communication services to more than 500 hospitals and related medical facilities nationwide.

 Dr. Emmanuel (Manolis) Frantzeskakis